Egypt legal panel sides against Islamists before poll

 The election committee disqualified Shafiq, but let him back into the race after he appealed, pending a ruling by the constitutional court on whether the April 12 law was valid.
 If the court follows Wednesday's judicial opinion, he will be allowed to run.

-Raising the spectre of dissolving parliament, the judicial panel sided with an administrative court which declared in February that rules governing last November's parliamentary election were unconstitutional.
+Raising the specter of dissolving parliament, the judicial panel sided with an administrative court which declared in February that rules governing last November's parliamentary election were unconstitutional.

 The system apportioned seats among individuals and political parties, allocating two-thirds to parties and the rest to individuals who were supposed to be independent of any party.